admin-bootcamps/python-templates/README.md

 # README: Gen-AI with Python

-This is the README.md file for the `pythom-templates` repo: [Go to repo](https://github.com/admin-bootcamps/python-templates)
+This is the README.md file for the `python-templates` repo: [Go to repo](https://github.com/admin-bootcamps/python-templates)

 **`python-templates`** contains the sample Python files for Gen-AI activities.